Ticket types for Endpoint Detection and Response (EDR)

 Re-open | (Closed tickets only) Reopens the ticket for admin user intervention and manual remediation. |

 Reboot devices | Reboots the affected device(s).
-For further information, see EDR Processes |
+For further information, see EDR Processes. |

 Shut down devices | Shuts down the affected device(s).
-For further information, see EDR Processes |
+For further information, see EDR Processes. |

 Un-log and remove from audit reports | (Closed tickets only) Removes the ticket from your workspace status update emails.
-Note: Un-logged tickets include a Log and reference for audit reports action to re-include the ticket in your update emails. |
+Note: Use the Log and reference for audit reports action to re-include un-logged tickets in your update emails. |

 Block process | Blocks the execution of a process.
-An entry is added to the EDR and Endpoint Security Blocked list.
+Coro adds an entry to the EDR and Endpoint Security Blocked list.
 For further information, see Endpoint Security Allow/Block lists, Block proccesses, and EDR Processes. |

 Isolate affected devices from network | Used in the case of severe attacks.
-The action isolates the affected device(s) from the network.
-An isolated device cannot communicate with any resource on the network or the internet.
-The Coro process remains functional in order to communicate with the Coro server via a command prompt.
-For further information, see EDR Processes |
+Coro isolates the affected device(s) from the network.
+An isolated device cannot communicate with resources on the network or the internet.
+Coro remains functional and communicates with the Coro server via a command prompt.
+For further information, see EDR Processes. |

 Execution